esync-network/docs/docs/developers/index.md

 ---
 # Developers Overview

-## How to develop for the eCredits Blockchain
+## How to develop for the eSync Network

 Ethereum has revolutionized the world of blockchain technology, enabling the creation of decentralized applications (dApps) and smart contracts. eCredits builds upon the successful pillars of the Ethereum stack.
-You can use the same tools and frameworks to bring your dApps to the eCredits blockchain.
+You can use the same tools and frameworks to bring your dApps to the eSync Network.

 As a developer looking to dive into eCredits development, it's crucial to have the right resources at your fingertips.

 We've compiled a comprehensive list of the most important developer links for eCredits (and Ethereum blockchain development in general).
-These resources will help you navigate the Ethereum ecosystem, gain a deeper understanding of smart contract development, explore various tools and frameworks and ultimately deploy your own smart contracts to the eCredits blockchain.
+These resources will help you navigate the Ethereum ecosystem, gain a deeper understanding of smart contract development, explore various tools and frameworks and ultimately deploy your own smart contracts to the eSync Network.

 ## Differences between eCredits and Ethereum

-From development point of view, since eCredits is an Ethereum Virtual Machine (EVM) based chain, development is nearly identical.
+From development point of view, since the eSync Network is an Ethereum Virtual Machine (EVM) based chain, development is nearly identical.

 ## Development Stack